observatorium/api/README.md

     	Path to the tenants file. (default "tenants.yaml") -tls.cipher-suites string
     	Comma-separated list of cipher suites for the server.
 Values are from tls package constants (https://golang.org/pkg/crypto/tls/#pkg-constants).If omitted, the default Go cipher suites will be used.Note that TLS 1.3 ciphersuites are not configurable.
-  -tls.healthchecks.cert-file string
-    	File containing the x509 client certificate for HTTPS healthchecks.
-Provide for healthchecks to use TLS.
-  -tls.healthchecks.key-file string
-    	File containing the x509 private key matching --tls.healthchecks.cert-file.
-Provide for healthchecks to use TLS.
   -tls.healthchecks.server-ca-file string
     	File containing the TLS CA against which to verify servers.If no server CA is specified, the client will use the system certificates.
   -tls.min-version string